NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 Peaks were called with MACS2 using standard parameters.

 .. attention::
-    This is a step that could be better fine tuned to each experimental setting.
+    This is a step that could be better fine-tuned to specific experimental settings.

-Again, it is usually a good idea to inspect visually the files, so you can have a feeling on whether the peaks were correctly called and how the samples look like.
+Again, it is usually a good idea to visually inspect the tracks, so you can have a feeling on whether the peaks were correctly called and how the samples look like.

 .. image:: Figures/05_IGV_peaks.png
 	:target: Figures/05_IGV_peaks.png
 	:alt:

 **Q: Given the QC you did above, does the peak calling confirm the quality differences amongst the samples?
-Does a higher signal/noise allows to identify more peaks?
-Call peaks more confidently?**
+Does a higher signal/noise ratio allow to identify more peaks?
+Are peaks more confidently called?**

 Number of peaks per sample
 --------------------------

-A simple ``wc`` count per peak file allows you to quickly check how many peaks you got:
+A simple ``wc`` count allows you to quickly check how many peaks you got:

 .. code-block:: bash